Why this topic is important

 The PPWR requires manufacturers to design packaging according to the principles of Design for Recycling, including:

-- Use of monomaterials (avoidance of material mixes)
+- Use of monomaterials rather than multimaterial combinations

 - Exclusion of interfering elements such as certain barrier coatings, adhesives or inks